rule

 Text 41

+[and towards Devakî they prayed:] To our fortune, oh mother, the Supreme Personality with all His energies can now be seen in your womb.
+The Supreme Lord is full of mercy for everyone.
+Fear therefore never the master of the Bhojas [Kamsa], who wishes to be killed by Him, the protector of the Yadu dynasty, who will become Your son.'

 [and towards Devakî:] To our fortune, o mother is the Supreme Personality with all His energies now seen in your womb, so, for the Supreme Lord His auspiciousness for all, never fear the Bhoja-master [Kamsa] fixed on being killed by Him, the protector of the Yadu dynasty who will become Your son.'

-[and towards Devakî:] To our fortune, o mother is the Supreme Personality with all His energies now seen in your womb, so, for the Supreme Lord His auspiciousness for all, never fear the Bhoja-master [Kamsa] fixed on being killed by Him, the protector of the Yadu-dynasty who will become Your son.'
 (Vedabase)

 Text 42

+S'rî S'uka said: 'After thus having offered their prayers unto the Original Personality whose form is Transcendental, all the demigods, led by Brahmâ and S'iva, returned to their abodes.'

 S'rî S'uka said: 'This way having offered prayers unto the Original Personality whose form is Transcendental [or Vishnu] returned all the demigods with Brahmâ and S'iva in front of them to their abodes.'

-S'rî S'uka said: 'This way having offered prayers unto the Original Personality whose form is Transcendental [or Vishnu] returned all the demigods with Brahmâ and S'iva in front of them to their abodes.
 (Vedabase)

 *: Svâmî Prabhupâda comments: 'Symbolically, mother Devakî's constant fear of Kamsa was purifying her.
 A pure devotee should always fear material association, and in this way all the Asuras of material association will be killed, as the Shad-garbhâsuras were killed by Kamsa.
 It is said that from the mind, Marîci appears.
 In other words, Marîci is an incarnation of the mind.
 Marîci has six sons: Kâma, Krodha, Lobha, Moha, Mada and Mâtsarya (lust, anger, greed, illusion, madness and envy).
 The Supreme Personality of Godhead appears in pure devotional service.
 This is confirmed in the Vedas: bhaktir evainam dars'ayati.
 Only bhakti can bring one in contact with the Supreme Personality of Godhead.
 The Supreme Personality of Godhead appeared from the womb of Devakî, and therefore Devakî symbolically represents bhakti, and Kamsa symbolically represents material fear.
 When a pure devotee always fears material association, his real position of bhakti is manifested, and he naturally becomes uninterested in material enjoyment.
 When the six sons of Marîci are killed by such fear and one is freed from material contamination, within the womb of bhakti the Supreme Personality of Godhead appears.
 Thus the seventh pregnancy of Devakî signifies the appearance of the Supreme Personality of Godhead.
 After the six sons Kâma, Krodha, Lobha, Moha, Mada and Mâtsarya are killed, the S'esha incarnation creates a suitable situation for the appearance of the Supreme Personality of Godhead.
 In other words, when one awakens his natural Krishna consciousness, Lord Krishna appears.
 This is the explanation given by S'rîla Vis'vanâtha Cakravartî Thhâkura.'